Broccoli Sprouts Health Benefits: Here's What You Need To Know | FoodNerd

 • squeeze of a lemon

 Everyday at FoodNerd we are innovating new ways to use this ingredient in almost everything we create.
 Its our goal to make superfoods more convenient whilst treating them with the utmost care so they maintain a majority of their benefits!
-You can find broccoli sprouts in our Broccoli Sprout Powder, and our Garden Puffs.
+If you’re looking for ways to implement broccoli sprouts health benefits into your everyday life, you can find broccoli sprouts in our Broccoli Sprout Powder, and our Mega Puffs.

 Want to learn more?